mfawcett83/mowebsite/README.md

 This is my portfolio/blog website!
-Technologies used include Gatsby/React, Emotion & Markdown!
+Technologies used include Gatsby/React, Emotion, Chakra UI & Markdown!